 (all Maison 28 rooms have ensuite private baths)

 A non-refundable deposit of $695 is required to reserve your space.

-The remaining balance will be due over 2 additional equal payments on November 15 and February 15, 2018.
+The remaining balance will be due over 2 additional equal payments approximately 6 months and 3 months before the retreat day.
 You will be emailed an invoice for each payment 2 weeks prior to the due date.

 Your deposit and subsequent payments are a commitment and each payment becomes non-refundable at the time it is received.

-IF you are forced to cancel before January 15 2018 and your reserved spot can be transferred to another person, we will refund any previous payments less the $695 deposit.
-No cancellations or transfers will be allowed after January 15, 2018.
+IF you are forced to cancel prior to 3 months before the start of the retreat and your reserved spot can be transferred to another person, we will refund any previous payments less the $695 deposit.
+No refunds or transfers will be available after your final payment.

 *By registering for this trip with your deposit, you agree to the above Cancellation Policy and to purchase your own trip insurance.

 • Entrance to Museums, Gardens, and Historical Sites